rowbot-weisguy/rowbot-weisguy.github.io/_src/_posts/2016-05-09-fun-fun-function.md

 emoji: 🤓
 ---

-If you are kind of a n00b programmer like me, you've got to check out the [funfunfunction][fun-fun-function] YouTube channel.
+If you're a programmer, you've got to check out [this YouTube channel][fun-fun-function].

-**Protip: watch his videos in order!** The videos will make the most sense when you watch them sequentially.
+**Protip: watch his videos in order!** The videos make the most sense if you watch them sequentially.

 I love how he breaks down the underlying principles that power a lot of modern JavaScript libraries and frameworks.
 If you don't have a rigorous